roman-milk/roman-milk.github.io/my-fair-slut.md

  “Liked that, did you bitch?”
 Shaun asked and then spanked her again.
 I watched his black hand smack her tanned ass again and again.
 She slowed reddened and squealed each time he got her with a really hard one.
 Meanwhile Liz’s eyes almost popped out of her head.
 Her legs began to tremble and she grabbed Kathy’s head through her skirt.

  Her knuckles started to go white as she began to chant.
 “Fuck.
 Fuck.
 Fuck.
 Fuck!
 Fuck!
 Fuck!
 FUCK!
 FUCK!
 FUUUUUUUUUUUUUUCK!”
 If she wasn’t having an orgasm then she could fake it with the best of them.
 She collapsed to her knees forcing Kathy’s trapped head down in the process.
-Report_Story #3